-EYFS Year : 1 & 2 Year 3 & 4 Year 5 & 6 ETFS Cycle 1 Cycle 2 Cycle 1 Cycle 2 Cycle 1 Cycle 2 Understand that animals have different needs and how to care for them.
+EVEC Year 1 & 2 Year 3 & 4 Year 5 & 6 EYFS Cycle 1 Cycle 2 Cycle 1 Cycle 2 Cycle 1 Cycle 2 Understand that animals have different needs and how to care for them.
 Begin to understand the needs of babies and young children.
 Begin to recognise ways in which we are the same and different to other people.
 Understand the range of groups people belong to.
-Begin to understand how democracy works.
 Recognise the role people play in looking after the environment.
 Begin to understand the roles people have in the community.
-Recognise similarities and differences between people in the local community.
-Begin to understand how democracy works in school.
-Understand ways to share an opinion.
 Understand the responsibilities of both children and adults to help all children benefit from their rights.
 Understand the environmental benefits of recycling.
 Understand the groups which make up the community.
-Understand that charities care for others and how people can support them.
-Understand how democracy works in the local area.
-Understand why we have rules and the consequences of breaking rules at school and home.
 Understand how reusing items benefits the environment.
 Understand the role of groups in the wider community.
 Understand the contribution groups make to a community.
 Understand the value of diversity in a community.
 Develop an understanding of the role of local government.
 Understand how reducing our use of materials and energy will help the environment.
 Understand how we recognise and value the contribution people make to the community.
 Recognise the role of pressure groups.
 Understand how parliament works.
 Understand some environmental issues relating to food and food production.
 Understand how to show care and concern for others.
 Recognise prejudice and discrimination and learn how this can be challenged.
 Understand diversity and the value different people bring to a community.
 Understand how government works.
 Economic Wellbeing from.
 Understand how to keep money safe.
 Understand that banks and building societies keep our money safe.
 Understand that we make choices about what to do with money.
 Understand jobs that exist in the school. and where adults might get it from.
 Begin to understand the difference between wants and needs.
-Understand how saving can help to buy the things we want.
-Understand how banks look after money and the benefits of bank accounts.
-Understand that skills and interests will help someone ways to pay for things and why people might choose them.
+Understand how saving can Understand the different ways to pay for things and why people might choose them.
 Understand how to put together a budget.
 Recognise that money has an impact on how we feel.
 Recognise how ethics can influence our spending decisions.
-Understand that there are a range of jobs available Understand that many Understand that a loan can be a way to pay for things but that it needs to be repaid.
+Understand that there are a range of jobs available and to think about what something good value for money.
+Understand the importance of keeping track of money.
+Understand ways money can be lost and how this makes people feel.
+Understand that people's decisions about their careers can be influenced Understand that a loan can be a way to pay for things but that it needs to be repaid.
 Understand income and expenditure and how to track money.
 Understand some risks associated with money.
 Understand how to put together a weekly budget.
 Understand that stereotypes can exist in the workplace but they should not affect people's career aspirations.
 Understand attitudes and feelings around money Understand how to keep money in bank accounts safe Understand the risks associated with gambling Understand the range of jobs people might do Understand the different routes available into careers